ShauryaKmar/mythicGiants_SomeshDas_RA2311003010467/README.md

 Open Innovation

 Problem Statement:
 Being an influencer is a popular career option among the youth today.
 It is a diverse field with a wide variety of niches for creative individuals.
-It also provides a unique and
+It also provides a unique opportunity for advertising products and businesses through targeted ads.
+As such, there is a neccesity for a platform which connects creators to prospective advertising clients.

 Introduction:
+CreatorLink is a unique social platform which